damianh/LittleForker/README.md

    result in an `InvalidOperationException`
  - Logging.

-Honestly it is something simple to implement in your own code so you may consider copying it if you don't want a dependency on `LittleForker`.
+This something simple to implement in your own code so you may consider copying it if you don't want a dependency on `LittleForker`.

 Typically you will tell a process to monitor another process by passing in the